Leo-Corporation/LABS-ExperimentalConsole/README.md

 # LABS Experimental Console ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/Leo-Corporation/LABS-ExperimentalConsole/.NET%20Core) ![GitHub](https://img.shields.io/github/license/Leo-Corporation/LABS-ExperimentalConsole)
 ## Introduction
-LABS ExperimentalConsole est une application console dédiée à des tests.
+LABS ExperimentalConsole is a console application that is dedicated to test on C#, .NET, and more.
-Le programme a été réécrit en C#, et en .NET Core 3.1.
+It has been rewritten in C# and in .NET Core 3.1.
 ## Commandes
-Ce programme inclus plusieurs commandes comme :
+LABS Experimental Console has the following commands:
 * ver
 * help
 * clear